while-true-do/ansible-role-srv_nfs/README.md

 # Ansible Role: srv_nfs

-A role to install and configure nfs.
+An Ansible Role to install and configure nfs.

 ## Motivation